Molina-Valero/workshop/README.md

 ## R

-You should have both, [R](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) already installed in your PC.
+You should have both [R](https://cran.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) already installed in your PC.

 ## Rtools43 for Windows